Benchmarking quantum co-processors in an application-centric, hardware-agnostic and scalable way: The protocol

 \paragraph{ The circuit implementation.} We assume that we tackle instances using the standard QAOA Ansatz as described in \cite{Farhi2014}.
 Given a graph $G=(V,E)$ (with $V$ and $E$ the vertex and edge set, respectively) and a depth parameter $p$, we implement the parameterized circuit:

 where $H_0 = -\sum_{1\leq i \leq n} \sigma_x^{(i)}$ and

 Here, $\sigma_x$ and $\sigma_z$ denote the Pauli X and Z operators, and $|E|$ is the number of edges in the graph.

-In practice, each rotation $e^{-i\frac{\gamma_i}{2}\sigma_z^{(i)} \sigma_z^{(j)}}$ is decomposed using a sub-circuit of $2$ CNOT gates and a single $R_Z$ rotation.
-The propagator $e^{-i\frac{\beta_i}{2} H_0}$ is implemented using a wall of $R_X$ gates.
+In practice, each rotation $e^{-i\frac{\gamma_q}{2}\sigma_z^{(i)} \sigma_z^{(j)}}$ is decomposed using a sub-circuit of $2$ CNOT gates and a single $R_Z$ rotation.
+The propagator $e^{-i\frac{\beta_q}{2} H_0}$ is implemented using a wall of $R_X$ gates.

 \paragraph{The classical optimizer.} The classical optimization routine used to minimize the Ansatz energy is COBYLA \cite{Powell1994}.
 This optimizer behaves well in perfect settings and for shallow circuits (i.e circuits with a low number of parameters).
-Since we expect that increasing the depth of the Ansatz will probably only degrade performances, this choice seems reasonable.
+Since we expect that increasing the depth $p$ of the Ansatz will probably only degrade performances, this choice seems reasonable.
+Indeed, although increasing the depth leads to a larger variational search space and thus a potentially lower variational energy, on NISQ QPUs, larger depths also lead to an increased sensitivity to noise and thus usually degraded performances.
+This is what we observe in Fig.~\ref{fig:noisy_simulations_grid} except for noise levels that are very low compared to the noise levels reported for NISQ processors (this phenomenon was also observed in \cite{Arute2020b}).
+COBYLA is thus a sensible choice for current QPUs.

 \paragraph{Computing the score.} For a given size $n$, we run a QAOA-MaxCut on $100$ random graphs in $\mathcal{G}(n, p=\frac{1}{2})$, the distribution of Erd\"os-Renyi graphs obtained by taking an empty graph and connecting each pair of vertices with probability $\frac{1}{2}$.
 These graphs are relatively dense and constitute a standard class used for benchmarks.
 Given $C(n)$, the average of the energies (multiplied by $-1$) produced by QAOA over these $100$ graphs, we compute the following ratio: